mulesoft-consulting/jwt-module/README.md

 ## Deploying to Exchange

-To deploy the extension to Anypoint Exchange, run the script named deploy.sh as follows:
+To deploy the module to Anypoint Exchange, run the script named deploy.sh as follows:

 `./deploy.sh <YOUR_ORG_ID>`